-- (3.3.3) Additionally, fFor misfires identified in section (f)(3.2.2) 2010 and subsequent model year vehicles subject to (f)(3.2.2), the OBD II system shall monitor for misfire as follows: - (A) For passenger cars, light-duty trucks, and MDPVs certified to a chassis dynamometer tailpipe emission standard, ∓the OBD II system shall continuously monitor for misfire under all positive torque engine speeds and load conditions. - (B) For medium-duty vehicles (including MDPVs) certified to an engine dynamometer tailpipe emission standard, the OBD II system shall continuously monitor for misfire under the following conditions:
+- (3.3) Monitoring Conditions: - - (3.3.3) Additionally, fFor misfires identified in section (f)(3.2.2) 2010 and subsequent model year vehicles subject to (f)(3.2.2). the OBD II system shall monitor for misfire as follows: - (A) For passenger cars, light-duty trucks, and MDPVs certified to a chassis dynamometer tailpipe emission standard, ∓the OBD II system shall continuously monitor for misfire under all positive torque engine speeds and load conditions. - (B) For medium-duty vehicles (including MDPVs) certified to an engine dynamometer tailpipe emission standard, the OBD II system shall continuously monitor for misfire under the following conditions: - (i) For 2010 through 2018 model year vehicles and 2019 and subsequent model year vehicles that are not included in the phase-in specified in section (f)(3.3.3)(B)(ii), under positive torque conditions up to75 percent of peak torque with engine speed up to 75 percent of the maximum-rated engine speed and ongine load up to 75 percent maximum-rated engine speed and ongine load up to 75 percent maximum-rated engine speed and ongine load up to 75 percent maximum-rated engine speed and ongine load up to 75 percent maximum-rated engine speed and ongine load up to 75 percent maximum-rated engine speed and ongine load up to 75 percent maximum-rated engine speed and ongine load up to 75 percent of the engine speed of 50 percent of maximum-rated engine speed with the engine load torque at the positive torque line, and 75 percent of the maximum-rated engine speed with the engine load percent above the positive torque line.

-- (i) For 2010 through 2018 model year vehicles and 2019 and subsequent model year vehicles that are not included in the phase-in specified in section (f)(3.3.3)(B)(ii), under positive torque conditions up to75 percent of peak torque with engine speed up to 75 percent of the maximum-rated engine speed and engine load up to 75 percent maximum-rated load except within the following range: the engine operating region bound by the positive torque line (i.e., engine load torque with transmission in neutral) and the two following engineoperating points: engine speed of 50 percent of maximum-rated engine speed with the engine load torque at the positive torque line, and 75 percent of the maximum-rated engine speed with the engine load torque at 5 percent of peak torque above the positive torque line. - (ii) For 20 percent of 2019 model year, 50 percent of 2020 model year, and 100 percent of 2021 model year medium-duty vehicles (percentage based on the manufacturer's projected California sales volume for all medium-duty diesel vehicles), under all positive torque engine speed and load conditions except within the following range: the engine operating region bound by the positive torque line (i.e., engine load with transmission in neutral) and the two following points: engine speed of 50 percent of maximum engine speed with the engine torque at the positive torque line, and 100 percent of the maximum engine speed with the engine torque at 10 percent of peak torque above the positive torque line. - (D) A manufacturer may request Executive Officer approval to disable misfire monitoring or employ an alternate malfunction criterion when misfire cannot be distinguished from other effects.
-Upon determining that the manufacturer has presented documentation that demonstrates the disablement interval or period of use of an alternate malfunction criterion is limited only to that necessary for avoiding false detection, the Executive Officer shall approve the disablement or use of the alternate malfunction criterion.
-Such disablements may include but are not limited to events involving: (i) rough road.
+(ii) For 20 percent of 2019 model year, 50 percent of 2020 model year, and 100 percent of 2021 model year medium-duty vehicles (percentage based on the manufacturer's projected California sales volume for all medium-duty diesel vehicles), under all positive torque engine speed and load conditions except within the following range: the engine operating region bound by the positive torque line (i.e., engine load with transmission in neutral) and the two following engine-operating points: engine speed of 50 percent of maximumrated engine speed with the engine torque at the positive torque line, and 100 percent of the maximum-rated engine speed with the engine torque 10 percent above the positive torque line.

-(ii) fuel cut,
+(D) A manufacturer may request Executive Officer approval to disable misfire monitoring or employ an alternate malfunction criterion when misfire cannot be distinguished from other effects.

-- (iii)gear changes for manual transmission vehicles, (iv)traction control or other vehicle stability control activation such as anti-lock braking or other engine torque modifications to enhance vehicle stability. - (v) off-board control or intrusive activation of vehicle components or diagnostics during service or assembly plant testing, - (vi)intrusive diagnostics during portions that can significantly affect engine stability, or

-(vii)infrequent regeneration events during portions that can significantly affect engine stability.

-Fuel System Monitoring
+- (i) Upon determining that the manufacturer has presented documentation that demonstrates the disablement interval or period of use of an alternate malfunction criterion is limited only to that necessary for avoiding false detection, the Executive Officer shall approve the disablement or use of the alternate malfunction criterion for conditions involving: - a. rough road, - b. fuel cut, - c. gear changes for manual transmission vehicles, - d. traction control or other vehicle stability control activation such as anti-lock braking or other engine torque modifications to enhance vehicle stability, - e. off-board control or intrusive activation of vehicle components or diagnostics during service or assembly plant testing, - f. intrusive diagnostics during portions that can significantly affect engine stability, or - g. infrequent regeneration events during portions that can significantly affect engine stability. - (4) Fuel System Monitoring

-(4.2) Malfunction Criteria:
+- (4.2) Malfunction Criteria:

-- (4.2.1) Fuel system pressure control: - (A) The OBD II system shall detect a malfunction of the fuel system pressure control system (e.g., fuel, hydraulic fluid) prior to any failure or deterioration that would cause a vehicle's NMHC, CO, NOx, or PM emissions to exceed:
+- (4.2.1) Fuel system pressure control:

+- (A) The OBD II system shall detect a malfunction of the fuel system pressure control system (e.g., fuel, hydraulic fluid) prior to any failure or deterioration that would cause a vehicle's NMHC, CO, NOx, or PM emissions to exceed: